kyugorithm/TIL/journal/FaceSwap/FaceInpainter: High Fidelity Face Adaptation to Heterogeneous Domains.md

 <img src="https://github.com/kyugorithm/TIL/assets/40943064/4858f1b3-dd1c-4edc-80d9-bef3986dacdb" width=300>

 ### Loss
-Lid : Cosine Similarity between Xs and Y^st
+Lid: Cosine Similarity between Xs and Y^st
-Lexp : expression 3dmm param. loss between Xt and Y^st
+Lexp: expression 3dmm param. loss between Xt and Y^st
-Lpos : pose 3dmm param. loss between Xt and Y^st
+Lpos: pose 3dmm param. loss between Xt and Y^st
-LGAN : pass
+LGAN: pass
-Lrec : applied when Xs and Y^st are same
+Lrec: applied when Xs and Y^st are same
-LCX : Contextual loss to avoid artifacts where ArcFace causes hair in the source to appear.
+LCX: Contextual loss to avoid artifacts where ArcFace causes hair in the source to appear.
 It allows for shape deformation while preserving the texture.
-Lppl :
+Lppl:
 The technique commonly used in StyleGAN to improve **the diversity and consistency of generated images**.
 It ensures that small changes in the latent code result in proportionate changes in the output image, **preventing extreme variations**.
 When applied to face-swapping models like FaceSwap, it allows for more nuanced and natural adjustments to facial features and styles.
-By capturing subtle differences between the original and target faces more effectively it creates more natural-looking results.
+By capturing subtle differences between the original and target faces more effectively creates more natural-looking results.
 Additionally, this regularization prevents the model from over-focusing on specific features, promoting better generalization across various styles and attributes.
 Overall, using Path Length Regularization in SFI-Net training can lead to more stable and natural face-swapping outcomes for a variety of inputs.